KIRAN-BUSARI/SE_PROJECT/README.md

 # SE_PROJECT
-Copy all the file sand run the Sample generator.pyrst and then run the model trainer.py there the samples will be trained SE PROJECT
+Copy all the file and run the Sample generator.pyrst and then run the model trainer.py there the samples will be trained SE PROJECT